FlowiseAI/FlowiseChatEmbed/README.md

 - You must specify which websites can embed each chatbot
 - Wildcard domains (*) are not supported for security reasons

-## Cloud Deployment Requirements
+### Cloud Deployment Requirements

 When deploying to cloud platforms, you must configure the following environment variables.
-The server will not start without these variables being properly set:
+The proxy server will not start without these variables being properly set:

 ```env
 API_HOST=https://your-flowise-instance.com